 Collaborating with Federally Funded Programs and Victim Service Providers to Address Needs of Survivors of Domestic Violence, Dating Violence, Sexual Assault, and Stalking.
 NOFO Section V.B.1.e.

-Describe in the field below how your CoC regularly collaborates with organizations that you selected yes to in Question 1C-5 to:

-1. update CoC-wide policies; and

-ensure all housing and services provided in the CoC's geographic area are trauma-informed and can meet the needs of survivors.
+Describe in the field below how your CoC regularly collaborates with organizations that you update CoC-wide policies; and ensure all housing and services provided in the CoC's geographic area are trauma-informed and can meet the needs of survivors 1. update CoC-wide policies; and ensure all housing and services provided in the CoC's geographic area are trauma-informed and can meet the needs of survivors.

+FY2024 CoC Application Page 12 10/25/2024 ------------------------ --------- ------------

-1. There are five agencies that help provide housing and services to survivors of domestic violence, dating violence, sexual assault, and stalking in our 18-county CoC: Southwest Crisis Center, WoMen's Rural Advocacy Program, Safe Avenues, McLeod Alliance for Victims of Domestic Violence and New Horizons Crisis Center.
+1. There are five agencies that help provide housing and services to survivors of domestic violence, dating violence, sexual assault, and stalking in our 18-county CoC: Southwest Crisis Center, Women's Rural Advocacy Project, Safe Avenues.
+McLeod Alliance for Victims of Domestic Violence and New Horizons Crisis Center.
 Over the last five years, three of these five agencies have had representatives on this CoC's Governing Board.
 Per CoC policies, all DV organizations can vote at CoC monthly meetings regardless of their attendance record.
 Every January, this CoC reviews its Governance Charter, Policies and Procedures, Written Standards and Performance Targets.
 Every April, this CoC reviews its Coordinated Entry Policies and Procedures.
-Agencies within the CoC that receive ESG funds, also receive CoC funds and had representation at every CoC meeting held in 2024.
+There are two agencies within the CoC that receive ESG funds, both these agencies also receive CoC funds and had representation at every CoC meeting held in 2023.
 Over the last five years, as we have worked to improve these CoC-wide documents, three of our five VSPs contribute their perspective to ensure that our CoC serves those in our region facing domestic violence, dating violence, sexual assault, and stalking are served in the best way possible.